 Shire residents are being short-changed with the proposed new route.
 The original planned and promised route was along the rail corridor.
 Moving the path onto the side of busy roads is not safe or efficient for cyclists and there is no tangible improvement for walkers over existing footpaths.

 SCATL was meant to function as the spine of a growing active transport network for the Shire, helping to ease the traffic congestion that is driven by the NSW government’s unrestrained approval of high-density housing.
 Removing it from the train corridor and shunting it onto a busy road is condemning it to failure.

-We have until 17 May to tell the NSW government that Sutherland Shire deserves better. than this disappointing proposal.
+Tell the NSW government that the Sutherland Shire deserves better than this disappointing proposal.